Roman Marble Draped Female Figure

 Origin: Mediterranean

-Circa: Imperial Period, 1st - 3rd century AD
+Circa: Imperial Period, 1st Century AD to 3rd Century AD

 Medium: Marble